Adama Traore, Walcott and 8 footballers who could have been Olympic sprinters

 Although there’s no indication that James Ward-Prowse excels in the shot put or that Phil Jones has a secret talent for pole vaulting, many players are indeed skilled runners.

-Adam Gemili, a three-time European champion, is a prime example of a successful switch from football to athletics, and he enters the Tokyo Games with strong prospects in the 200m.
+Adam Gemili, a three-time European champion, is a prime example of a successful switch from football to athletics and had been a prospect of winning Olympic gold in the 200m.

 But what about the stars who might have been Olympic sprinters but chose to pursue football instead?